jwilner/rv/README.md

 # rv

 A simple ranked voting app.
+Aims to facilitate understanding (and adoption) of ranked choice voting algorithms in elections by making them convenient and easy to use in our daily lives.

 ## layout